Can I get car finance if I'm self-employed?

 Your credit report will also record financial information relating to existing loans you may have, current account overdrafts, any loan defaults and even the number of loan applications you’ve made in recent months, although not the results of those applications.

-The credit reference agencies are Experian, Equifax and Trans Union, and each operates a pubic checking service.
-Alternatively, you can use Moneysupermarket’s Credit Monitor or Money Saving Expert’s Credit Club to access these.
+The main credit reference agencies are Experian, Equifax and Trans Union.
+Each operates a pubic checking service.
+Alternatively, you can use the likes of ClearScore, Credit Karma, Moneysupermarket’s Credit Monitor or Money Saving Expert’s Credit Club to access these.

 You’re checking your file for errors, inconsistencies, misunderstandings and any other glitches that could downgrade your credit status in the eyes of lenders.
 If you see anything inaccurate, notify the reference agency and if it agrees with your claim, it must amend your file.

-Car finance for self-employed people: get your finances straight
+Car finance for self-employed: get your finances straight

 When applying for finance as a self-employed person, you want to present the best possible case to your lender.
 So, if you can, settle any old loans, end non-essential subscriptions such as TV and magazines, and terminate financial partnerships such as a joint bank account, where the other party has a poor credit history.